Performing Arts Center Feasibility Study

 Previous Design Initiatives

 In 2002 an Arts Center Feasibility Study identified a venue program featuring 100 parking spaces, a restaurant, lobby space, 1000 seat theater, 300 seat flex theater, 100 seat multipurpose as well as other supporting spaces.
 This program, was used as the basis for a conceptual design put together by staff in the Community Development Division in 2015.
 The concept sought to present a series of spaces for the arts while celebrating a new view of Downtown Nashua.
-You can Watch the presentation of this concept to the Board of Alderman or download the concept plan documents (PDF).
+You can download the concept plan documents (PDF) which were presented to the Planning and Economic Development Committee in November of 2014.
 Articles covering the discussion can be found in the Nashua Telegraph, NHPR, and other media outlets.
 You can also download a printable one page concept summary (PDF) for more information.

 2015 Concept Plan Develops into Feasibility StudyIn September of 2015, the City of Nashua Mayor’s Office of Economic Development issued a Request for Proposals (RFP0265-101415) seeking proposals from professional consultants to study the feasibility of developing a new Cultural and Performing Arts Center within Downtown Nashua.
 The services sought include the evaluation of programming needs, the development of project feasibility, review of specific sites and assistance with project next steps.
 Webb Management Services, Inc., of New York, NY was selected to conduct the study as a nationally-recognized consultant with local experience.